Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Marbled SalamanderThe marbled salamander is three to five inches long.
+Marbled SalamanderThe marbled salamander is 3-5 inches in length.
 It has a black body with white or silvery-gray markings.
 The female has gray markings and the male has white markings.
 It has 11-12 costal (vertical) grooves.

 Range